4th-earth/site-fourth-earth/site-raw/content.md

 <summary>Death, resurrection, and reincarnation</summary>

 - If a Character dies, 1 proficiency point SHOULD be removed from all completed Proficiency Ranks.
 This represents relearning or recovering skills, however, maintaining some memory of the skill.
-- If a Character is resurrection the health battery MUST be set to 1; all other batteries MUST be set to 0.
+- If a Character is resurrected, the health battery MUST be set to 1; all other batteries MUST be set to 0.
 	- The Character is the same character and MAY retain possessions.
 	- *Note: The Character has to have died first, therefore, the impact of death applies.*
 - If a Character is reincarnated they are considered to have died and been resurrected, therefore, the impacts of those two situations apply along with: